gd-internship-abasilaia/simple-java-service/README.md

 ```
 mvn test
 ```
-# How to package and run tests
+# How to package and run tests!
 ```
 mvn package test
 ```